 As we observe, cameras in the smartphone are increasing.
 Just over the 20 years, instead of one, many smartphones now have four cameras.
 Additional cameras are not only for the selfie purpose; they are also used to offer us stunning pictures.
 In the future, the smartphone will also have 3D camera features.
 In addition to the smartphone, automobiles, and many other cyber-physical systems will have multiple image sensors.
 Consequently, the intelligent machine age will have a pair of Japanese eyes.

 Toshiba’s Nand flash memory houses big data

 Among many exciting developments in the digital age, we hear about big data.
 Data volume is exponentially increasing.
 By the way, where are we storing those data?
-Where are we storing images we capture with our smartphone?
-They are stored on innovations developed by Japanese invention.
+Where are we storing images we capture with our smartphones?
+They are stored on innovations developed by Japanese inventions.
 In 1984, Toshiba corporation invented NAND Flash Memory.
-This invention has been powering innovations, starting from thumb drive to terabyte enterprise storage.
+This invention has been powering innovations, starting from thumb drives to terabyte enterprise storage.
 Due to this Japanese innovation’s uprising, most of the hard disk drive makers, including the memory business pioneer IBM, suffered from disruption.
-This role of this Japanese innovation in the digital age is remarkable Indeed.
+The role of this Japanese innovation in the digital age is remarkable Indeed.